githubscientist/fsd56we-t/readme.md

 ## Contents:

-box model: padding,margin,border
+[x] Box model: padding,margin,border
-Flex - display, direction, wrap, flex-flow, justify-content, align-content position property: fixed,static,relative,absolute,sticky parent inherit gradient
+[] Flex - display, direction, wrap, flex-flow, justify-content, align-content
+[] grid - display, grid-template-columns, grid-template-rows, grid-template-areas [] position property: fixed,static,relative,absolute,sticky
+[] parent inherit
+[] gradient

+box model:

+- It is a model used to design the layout of the web page.
+- It consists of 4 components: content, padding, border, margin.
+- It is applicable to all the elements in the web page.